TubePull

 get_video_infoGet YouTube video metadataAInspect

-Fetch metadata about a YouTube video without downloading it.
-Returns title, channel, duration, view count, upload date, thumbnail, full description, available video qualities, and the YouTube license type (Standard YouTube License vs Creative Commons).
-Use this for questions like "what is this video about", "how long is it", "who made it", "is this Creative Commons", or to decide what format/quality to pass to download_video.
-Free to call — does not count against the download quota.
+Fetch metadata about a YouTube video WITHOUT downloading it.
+Returns title, channel name, duration, view count, upload date, thumbnail URL, full video description, available video qualities, and the YouTube license type (Standard YouTube License vs Creative Commons).

 | Name | Required | Description | Default |